rouven-d/React-Crypto-Prices/README.md

 ### The challenge

 Creating a simple card design that automatically adjusts to the amount of currencies entered into the API call.
 Updating the React state every 10 seconds with updated data via the API.
+Displaying an animated loader until the data is fetched according to it's interval.

 ### Next steps